-Building Singularity containers from scratch
+Building Apptainer containers from scratch

 Containers as distinct environments

-One can think of Singularity containers as distinct environments of their own.
+One can think of containers as distinct environments of their own.
 For example, the Linux distribution used in the container may differ from that of the host environment where the container is executed.
-Singularity images also have an internal file system that is not visible outside of the container.
+Apptainer images also have an internal file system that is not visible outside of the container.
 Likewise, most of the host environment will not be visible to a container unless explicitly specified.
 Selected folders can be exposed to the container by using bind mounts.

 Frequently the environment variables used within a container versus the host environment will also differ (more on that below).